webonise/CakePhp2.x-Notes/Coding Conventions/README.md

 In above, we have created a file upload component which uploads the file on server in specific folder.
 Now, how we are going to use it in controller where I want upload a file.
 Lets take an another example.
 Suppose, I want to upload an image of user.
 So I will do my functionality in "UsersController.php".
-Lets take a look.
+Lets take a look

     #app/Controller/Component/FileUpload.php